 Fix Ethernet doesn’t have a valid IP configuration

-Here some possible solutions you may apply to fix Ethernet doesn’t have a valid IP configuration error before you contact your Internet service provider (ISP).
+Here are some possible solutions you may apply to fix Ethernet that doesn’t have a valid IP configuration error before you contact your Internet service provider (ISP).

 - First of all Restart your System Include Router and modem to fix the problem if any temporary gitch causing the issue.